Even Minor Auto Accidents Can Trigger The Requirement To File A California DMV Form SR-1

 When Must A Form SR-1 Be Filed?

-Within 10 days from an accident involving one or more motor vehicles, the California DMV requires that a Form SR-1 be completed and filed with them.
+Within 10 calendar days from an accident involving one or more motor vehicles, the California DMV requires that a Form SR-1 be completed and filed with them.
 This is true even if the accident happened on private property or on a private road.

 A Form SR-1 is required whenever you have been an auto accident where anyone has been injured or killed (even if the injuries are very minor), or someone's property has been damaged in an amount greater than $1,000.00:

-- Even if you have never had a driver's license
+- Even if you have never had a driver's license;

-- Regardless of who caused the accident
+- Regardless of who caused the accident;

-- Even if the police came to the accident scene and prepared a report
+- Even if the police came to the accident scene and prepared a report;

-- Regardless of whether you had car insurance at the moment of the accident
+- Regardless of whether you had car insurance at the moment of the accident;

-- Even if you reported the accident to your car insurance
+- Even if you reported the accident to your car insurance;

-- Even if you reported the accident to the police after you left the scene
+- Even if you reported the accident to the police after you left the scene.

 How Can I File An SR-1?

-Gardner Law recommends that you talk to an attorney before you fill out the form.
+I recommend that you talk to an attorney before you fill out the form.
 The way the questions on the SR-1 are answered is important.
 In your case, there might be a risk that completion of the form could expose you to liability.

-You should file your SR-1 within ten days of the accident.
+You should file your SR-1 within 10 calendar days of the accident.
 If the other party already filed a Form SR-1, and you did not, the DMV will mail you a letter telling you do file one.
 And, failing to submit an SR-1 can result in a suspension of your driver's license for one year.